skriegman/sim2real4designs/README.md

 <img src="https://github.com/skriegman/2020-RoboSoft/blob/master/misc/roboSoftTeaser.png" width="750">

+<a href="https://youtu.be/jBW2HOIYRZI">Watch the virtual presentation for RoboSoft 2020.</a>

-<a href="https://youtu.be/jbQ2T7jIYRU">Watch video documentation of the build protocol.</a>
+<a href="https://youtu.be/jbQ2T7jIYRU">Follow along with our video documentation of the build protocol.</a>

 <a href="https://youtu.be/UqjvmkYa9u4">See designs behave in simulation and reality.</a>